RealOrangeOne/django-tasks/README.md

 - `attempt`: The current attempt number for the task
 - `metadata`: A `dict` which can be used to write arbitrary metadata.
 Keys starting `_django_tasks` should be reserved for backend implementations.
 Metadata when a task is finished, regardless of whether it succeeded or failed.

+And the following methods:

+- `save_metadata` (and `asave_metadata`): Save any modifications to `metadata` to the queue.
+These modifications can then be seen by other requests.

 This API will be extended with additional features in future.

 ### Enqueueing tasks